-As with Shiva Sarabha, Gandabherunda is not mentioned in the Bhagavata Purana, although it is mentioned in some Puranas and in certain regional scriptures in South India.
-For example, HH Chinna Jeeyar has observed that Gandabherunda Nrsimha Avatharam is mentioned in a minor text known as Nru Kanteerava abhyudhayam.
-Such references state that when Shiva manifested in his ferocious bird-form Sarabha to help contain the Lord’s anger, that Sri Nrsimha manifested his own, even more terrible bird-animal form, with two heads.
+As with Shiva Sharabha, Gandabherunda is not mentioned in the Bhagavata Purana, although he is mentioned in some Puranas and in certain regional scriptures in South India.
+For example, Sri Chinna Jeeyar has observed that Gandabherunda Narasimha Avatharam is mentioned in a minor text known as Nru Kanteerava abhyudhayam.
+Such references state that when Shiva manifested in his ferocious bird-form Sharabha to help contain the Lord’s anger, that Sri Narasimha manifested his own, even more terrible bird-animal form, with two heads.

-Some have concluded that the bird mentioned in Rg-Veda as the ‘golden winged bird, Suparna, is actually this self-same Gandabherunda.
+Some have concluded that the bird mentioned in the Rg-Veda as the golden winged bird, Suparna, is actually this self-same Gandabherunda.